pokle/cake/README.md

 Helps you build your cloud environment layer by layer.
 Compares your plan with reality, and helps you bring them together.

+This was an experiment to see how hard it would be write something like Terraform - https://www.terraform.io

 References
 ----------